-Rurality: Geographically we are the third largest DHB in the country, covering a total land area of 23,283 square kilometres, but we are the smallest by population.
-This means patients and health professionals often have to travel long distances to access or deliver services.
+Rurality: Covering the largest geographical area with the smallest population and health workforce means patients and health professionals often have to travel long distances to access or deliver services.
 Our rurality is one of our biggest challenges and magnifies all the operating pressures we face.

-Workforce shortages: In our isolated environment, recruiting and retaining specialised staff is difficult and further complicated by the ageing of our workforce and national workforce shortages.
+Workforce shortages: In our isolated environment, recruiting and retaining specialised staff is difficult and is further complicated by the ageing of our workforce and national workforce shortages.
 This has led to an over-reliance on locums and short-term contractors, which reduces the continuity of care for our population and is unsustainable financially.
 The development of a highly skilled rural-generalist workforce is a critical factor in the future sustainability of our health system.